Image Credit: Wokingham Libraries

 There has recently been some research that shows that exposing kids to e-books increases the likelihood of then choosing to read.

-If they are always on their phone or tablet, make it easy for them to access books by adding a reading app; there are lots available, from the Amazon Kindle app and Reading Eggs online library to these reading apps which are either free or require a monthly subscription.
+If they are always on their phone or tablet, make it easy for them to access books by adding a reading app; there are lots available, from the Amazon Kindle app to these reading apps which are either free or require a monthly subscription.

 You could try a bit of reverse psychology.
 One year my school form tutor, who was also my English teacher, mentioned how she thought that Enid Blyton was absolutely dreadful and that we should not read such rubbish.
 You can bet that from then onwards, every time she walked into the form room half the class would have their nose in something by Blyton – from Twins at St. Clare’s and the Naughtiest Girl In The School to the Famous Five and Secret Seven.